core-wg/core-problem-details/draft-ietf-core-problem-details.md

   (as if enclosed in RLI ...
 PDI or equivalent, see {{-bidi}}) in the context of a longer string or text.
-- `null` indicates that that no indication is made about the direction ("auto"), enabling an internationalization library to make a decision such as treating the string as if enclosed in FSI ...
+- `null` indicates that that no indication is made about the direction ("auto"), enabling an internationalization library to make an auto-detection decision such as treating the string as if enclosed in FSI ...
 PDI or equivalent, see {{-bidi}}.